MorenoHilbran/Larasena/README.md

-# 🎨 Larasena - 3D Batik Modelling Platform
+# 🎨 Larasena - Prototype 3D Batik Modelling Platform

 **Larasena** is a modern web application for creating and customizing 3D batik patterns with Indonesian Nusantara aesthetic.
 Design beautiful batik shirts with traditional and contemporary patterns while connecting with local artisan partners.